tarling/gitstars-demo/README.md

 `npm i` to install package

-`npm run start` to run on webpack dev server.
+`npm start` to run on webpack dev server.

+`npm test` to run any tests

-`npm run build && npm i -g serve && serve -s build` to build and serve static version.
+`npm i -g serve` then `npm run build && serve -s build` to build and serve static version.

+`npm run lint` to lint the code